How to work faster with keyboard shortcuts in Opera

 As mentioned earlier, you can find a list of Opera’s keyboard shortcuts by going to Settings (Alt+P) > Advanced > Browser.
 Under Shortcuts, click Configure shortcuts.
 While there, you can change keyboard shortcuts according to your preferences or add additional hotkeys.
 You can also set shortcuts for your installed extensions.
 Just mouse over an item, click Type a shortcut, and type the keys you want to use for your hotkey.

 Learning keyboard shortcuts is just like any other skill.
 Practice, practice, practice.
 Start with simple ones, like the cut shortcut key (Ctrl+X), the select all shortcut (Ctrl+A), or the undo keyboard shortcut (Ctrl+Z).
-Once you're used to using them, try Opera's take a screenshot shortcut (Ctrl+Shift+5) or the many Chrome shortcuts and windows shortcut keys.
+Once you're used to using them, try Opera's take a screenshot shortcut (Ctrl+Shift+5) or the many Chrome keyboard shortcuts and Windows hotkeys.
 It might be slow at first, and you’ll have to keep referencing your keyboard shortcuts list, but in a relatively short time you’ll be impressed with how much quicker and easier browsing and computer tasks can be.